Generation And Characterization Of Hair-Bearing Skin Organoids From Human Pluripotent Stem Cells

 Jiyoon Lee, Wouter H. van der Valk, Sara A. Serdy, CiCi Deakin, Jin Kim, Anh Phuong Le, Karl R. Koehler

-Researchers have developed a protocol to generate hair-bearing skin tissue from human pluripotent stem cells in a 3D in vitro culture system.
-Over 2 weeks, these stem cells differentiate into surface ectoderm and cranial neural crest cells, forming the epidermis and dermis.
-After 60 days, hair follicles appear, and by 130 days, the organoids exhibit full complexity, including stratified skin layers, pigmented hair follicles, sebaceous glands, Merkel cells, and sensory neurons, mimicking fetal skin at 18 weeks of gestation.
-These organoids can be cultured for up to 150 days, offering a model for studying skin biology, disease, and potential skin tissue regeneration.
+Researchers developed a protocol to generate hair-bearing skin organoids from human pluripotent stem cells in a 3D culture system.
+Over 2 weeks, the stem cells differentiated into surface ectoderm and cranial neural crest cells, forming the epidermis and dermis.
+By 60 days, the organoids produced hair follicles, and by 130 days, they achieved full complexity, mimicking fetal skin tissue at 18 weeks of gestation.
+These organoids, which can be maintained for up to 150 days, provide a valuable model for studying skin biology, disease, and potential skin tissue regeneration.
+This advancement could lead to new treatments for hair loss and skin diseases.

 Discuss this study in the Community →